 - 2/3 cup sour cream

 - 1 teaspoon lemon extract

 - 1 tablespoon of lemon juice

 - Preheat oven to 350 F, line a 9 by 5 or 8 1/2 by 4 1/2 loaf pan with parchment paper.

 - Mix dry ingredients with a whisk and set aside.

-- Add the butter, eggs, sour cream, vanilla extract, lemon juice and lemon extract to the dry ingredients and mix to combine.
+- Add the beaten eggs, butter, sour cream, vanilla extract, lemon juice and lemon extract to the dry ingredients and mix to combine.